Arnauld/yamex/specs.md

 A special instruction used when placing a trade to indicate how long an order will remain active before it is executed or expires.
 Time-in-force options allow traders to be more specific about the time parameters in which an order is activated.

+## Time in Force

+* **Day Order**: Day Orders are valid until the end of current day (midnight).
+If order is not executed until this time, then it is cancelled
+* **Fill or Kill (FoK)**: FoK Orders are executed always with their full volume.
+If full volume cannot be executed due to insufficient liquidity then order is cancelled.
+* **Good Till Cancel (GTC)**: GTC Orders don’t have a date of any expiration date.
+They are valid indefinitely, but they can be cancelled at any time.
+* **Good Till Date (GTD)**: GTD Orders are valid until the date defined in this parameter.
+If order is not executed until this time, then it is cancelled
+* **Immediate or Cancel (IoC)**: IoC orders are executed up to the maximum  volume available in orderbook.
+If in order book there is insufficient liquidity to execute order fully then the remaining part is cancelled.

-# Matching Principles
+# System Overview

-When orders and quotes are entered into the central order book, they are sorted by type, price and entry time.
-Market orders are always given the highest priority for matching purposes.
-Limit orders and quotes are sorted together; there is no special consideration given to Market Maker quotes.

 Orders and quotes in the central order book are anonymous: A trader never knows the opposite side on a trade executed through the exchange.
 Yamex is always the counterparty.
 Orders and quotes at a given price level are aggregated, although the number of orders and quotes making up the total remains unknown.
 Participants only see the specific details of their own orders.

 For all products, the best bid and ask prices, as well as their respective aggregated bid and offer sizes (also known as the inside market), are always available in real time.
 In many cases, these bid and ask prices are derived synthetically.

+# Matching Principles

+When orders and quotes are entered into the central order book, they are sorted by type, price and entry time.
+Market orders are always given the highest priority for matching purposes.
+Limit orders and quotes are sorted together; there is no special consideration given to Market Maker quotes.

 All products at Yamex Exchange follow the matching principle known as price/time priority.